grosser/db_graph/README.markdown

-Rails plugin to generate graphs from all your date fields, beautifully simple and combineable.
+Gem/Rails plugin to generate graphs from all your date fields, beautifully simple and combineable.

 Examples
 ========